aztennenbaum/janky-profiler/README.md

 # janky-profiler
-A horrible profiler that is, sadly, better than all other (except oprofiler?) others.
+A horrible profiler that is, sadly, better than all others (except oprofiler?) others.
 Basically a wrapper script for gdb bt.
 Output is formatted like lint messages so that you can jump to the offending file/line in your favorite editor